+Interpretation

+In these Rules unless a contrary intention is expressed:

-a reference to the Secretary is a reference-
+a reference to the Secretary is a reference:

-(a) where a person holds office under these Rules as Secretary of the Association - to that person; and
+where a person holds office under these Rules as Secretary of the Association - to that person; and

-(b) in any other case, to the public officer of the Association.
+in any other case, to the public officer of the Association.

-(3) In these Rules, a reference to a member of the Association includes, in the case of a body corporate, a nominee of the body corporate.
+a reference to a Member of the Association includes, in the case of a body corporate, a nominee of the body corporate.

-(4) Words or expressions contained in these Rules shall be interpreted in accordance with the lnterpretation of Legislation Act 1984 and the Act as in force from time to time.
+words or expressions contained in these Rules shall be interpreted in accordance with the Interpretation of Legislation Act 1984 (Vic) and the Associations Act as in force from time to time.

-APPLICATION FOR MEMBERSHIP
+Application for Membership

+Eligibility for Membership

-3. (1) A natural person who is nominated and approved for membership as provided in these Rules is eligible to be a member of the Association on payment of the entrance fee and annual subscription payable under these Rules.
+A natural person who is nominated and approved for Membership as provided in these Rules is eligible to be a Member of the Association on payment of the entrance fee and annual subscription payable under these Rules.

-(2) A person who is not a member of the Association at the time of the incorporation of the Association (or who was a member at that time but has ceased to be a member) shall not be admitted to membership-
+A person who is not a Member of the Association at the time of the incorporation of the Association (or who was a Member at that time but has ceased to be a Member) shall not be admitted to Membership:

-(a) unless nominated as provided in sub-clause (3);3.2 and
+unless nominated as provided in Rule 3.2; and

-(b) the admission as a member is approved by the Committee.
+the admission as a Member is approved by the Committee.

+Nomination

-(3) A nomination of a person for membership of the Association-
+A nomination of a person for Membership of the Association shall be lodged with the Secretary.

-(a) shall be made in writing in the form set out in Appendix 1 or in any other form approved by the Secretary; and

-(b) shall be lodged with the Secretary.

-(4) As soon as is practicable after the receipt of a nomination, the Secretary shall refer the nomination to the Committee.
+As soon as is practicable after the receipt of a nomination, the Secretary shall refer the nomination to the Committee.